scicloj/clojure-data-cookbook/README.md

 # License

-This work is available under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License](https://creativecommons.org/licenses/by-sa/4.0/).
+This work is available under the [CC BY-NC-ND 4.0 license](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 See the link or [LICENSE file](./LICENSE) for details.